mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="jit_inline_above_cost"></a>jit_inline_above_cost

-Sets the query cost above which JIT compilation attempts to inline functions and operators.
+When using Postgres Planner, sets the query cost above which JIT compilation attempts to inline functions and operators.
 Inlining adds planning time, but can improve execution speed.
 It is not meaningful to set this to less than `jit_above_cost`.
 Note that setting the JIT cost parameters to ‘0’ forces all queries to be JIT-compiled and, as a result, slows down queries.
 Setting it to a negative value disables inlining.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|